MicrosoftDocs/azure-docs/articles/healthcare-apis/tutorial-3-connect-to-endpoint.md

 ms.date: 10/13/2019
 ---

-# Tutorial: Write an application to connect to an Azure API for FHIR endpoint
+# Write an application to connect to an Azure API for FHIR endpoint

 In previous tutorials, you have set up your environment, created a service endpoint, and created an Azure Active Directory (Azure AD) application registration.
 In this tutorial, you will write your first sample application.